Reducing bioassay parallelism failures through better LOQ methodologies

 - The responses are normally distributed.

-This usually gives much more accurate results than the substitution method.
+This usually gives more accurate results than the substitution method.
 The figure below shows the same data as the first figure, but this time Tobit analysis has been used instead of the substitution method.
 The best-fit line for the test sample is not as steep now, and the assay would be more likely to pass parallelism.